rgyoung6/MACER/README.md

   - invert (5 in ape) is invertebrate mitochondrial
   - F skips the AA clean section
 AGCT_only – This only keeps sequences with AGCT exclusively, not IUPAC characters.
-  - T is on
+  - TRUE is on
-  - F is accepting all IUPAC characters
+  - FALSE is accepting all IUPAC characters

 ### Output
 A single log file for the running of the function with the name A_Clean_File_YYYY-DD-TTTTTTTT.
 The function will also output three files for each fasta file submitted.
 The first is the distance matrix that was calculated and used to assess the DNA barcode gaps.
 This file is named the same as the input file with ‘_dist_table.dat” appended to the end of the name.
 The second file is the total data table file which provides a table of all submitted records for each data set accompanied with the results from each section of the analysis.
 This file is named the same as the input fasta with “_data_table.dat” appended to the end, Finally, a fasta file with all outliers and flagged records removed is generated for each input fasta file.
 This output file is named the same as the input fasta with “_no_outlier.fas” appended to the end.
 The flags that are possible are non_AGCT, Stop_Codon, Genus_Outlier, Species_Outlier, and '-'.